 The 26 glaciers in the park met the size criteria of 0.1 km² in 2015.
 A glacier is a mass of ice so big that it flows under its weight, and that threshold is an area of 0.1 km².

 You can also see glaciers in Kenai Fjords National Park, Wrangle-St. Elias National Park and Glacier Bay National Park in Alaska.
-In the lower 48, you can see glaciers in Mount Rainier National Park, Olympic National Park, and Grand Teton National Park.
+Glaciers in the lower 48 are seen in Mount Rainier National Park, Olympic National Park, and Grand Teton National Park.
 If you’re in Washington, North Cascades National Park has the highest concentration of glaciers in the lower 48 states.
 Another bonus about North Cascades is it’s a lot less busy.

-If you’re visiting Glacier National Park to see glaciers, you will need to look a little harder.
+If you’re visiting Glacier National Park to see glaciers, you must look a little harder.
 Only a few glaciers can be seen from the road, and others can be seen from hiking.
 It is easier to see the glaciers after the snow has melted away.

 The park sits on the Continental Divide, and you pass the divide while visiting the Going-to-the-Sun Road.